shallem/DotNetServicesClient/README.md

 # DotNetServicesClient
-C-Sharp services client for the app server.
+C-Sharp services client for the app server - specifically for W&C. Not generic!